 While the book is definitely thorough, it does not review material on the test in great detail.
 In fact, the writers at times seem to go to great lengths to avoid doing so.
 This makes some of the tips frustratingly vague: “Remain calm,” for example, or “Use logic.”
 These read as filler in what is already a long book!

 Finally, while we love a good eBook, this one (probably to avoid copyright infringement issues) presents its tests as images rather than text, which makes them pretty difficult to read.
-I’m even using Kindle for Mac and have been looking at the tests in full-screen, and they’re still hard to read!
+We’ve tried it out on both Kindle for Mac and the Amazon Cloud Reader in full-screen, and they’re still hard to read!
 Since this is a paper and pencil test anyway, this is one book that is definitely better in person (just, you know, re-gift or recycle after you get that perfect score).

-If you’re looking for more instruction, new instruction, or any new content at all, really, look elsewhere: the 2019-2020 Official Guide isn’t for you.
+In short: if you’re looking for more instruction, new instruction, or any new content at all, really, look elsewhere: the 2020-2021 Official Guide isn’t for you.

 So is this a book to avoid?
 No, it’s a good prep book!
 Is it a book to use in combination with other materials?
 Absolutely, 100% yes.
 Here’s what The Official ACT Prep Guide is great for: